adultplexdev/AdultDVDEmpire.bundle/README.md

 # AdultDVDEmpire.bundle

+WARNING!

+PLEX IS GATHERING ALL VIEW INFORMATION AND SHARING IT WITH YOUR FRIENDS IF NOT "OPT-OUT", PLEASE CONSIDER THIS BEFORE INSTALLING THIS PLUG-IN.
+YOU HAVE BEEN WARNED!

+WARNING!

 Plex metadata agent for fetching metadata for AdultDVDEmpire material.

 20210624 - Update to fix issues created by a Plex update.